Madison Beer: 2012–2018: Career beginnings and As She Pleases

-Beer recorded her EP, titled As She Pleases, over a three-year period.
-It was released on February 2, 2018.
-The same month, she walked the runway for Dolce & Gabbana Fall 2017 show at Milan Fashion Week.
-"Dead" was released as the lead single from the EP on May 19, 2017.
-The music video was later released on August 3, 2017.
-Beer then released "Say It to My Face" as the second single from the EP on November 3, 2017.
-The music video was released on November 15, 2017.
+In February 2017, Beer walked the runway for Dolce & Gabbana Fall 2017 show at Milan Fashion Week.
+"Dead" was released in May 2017; the music video was released in August 2017.
+Beer released "Say It to My Face", including the music video, in November 2017.

-On March 10, 2018, "Home with You" was released as the third and final single from the EP.
-In August 2018, the song peaked at number No. 21 on the Billboard Mainstream Top 40 chart, making her the only female solo artist on the charts without a major music label.
-She made her official festival debut at Lollapalooza on August 2, 2018, in Chicago.
-Beer was featured on "Blame It On Love", a song from French DJ David Guetta's seventh studio album 7.
-The video game developer Riot Games released a song and music video for "Pop/Stars" on November 3, 2018.
+As She Pleases, an EP recorded over a three-year period, was released in February 2018.
+In March 2018, "Home with You" was released.
+In August 2018, the song peaked at number 21 on the Billboard Mainstream Top 40 chart, making her the only unsigned female solo artist on the charts.
+Beer made her festival debut at Lollapalooza in August 2018, in Chicago.
+Beer was featured on "Blame It On Love", a song from David Guetta's seventh studio album 7, released in September 2018.
+Riot Games released a song and music video for "Pop/Stars" in November 2018.
 The song is performed by Beer, Miyeon, and Soyeon from (G)I-DLE and Jaira Burns under a virtual K-pop group named K/DA.
-This song was used as a theme song for the online game League of Legends towards the end of 2018.
-On November 9, 2018, Beer released "Hurts Like Hell" featuring American rapper Offset.
+This song was used as a theme song for the League of Legends.
+Also in November 2018, Beer released "Hurts Like Hell" featuring Offset.